jdittrich/userNeedResearchBook/text/allURBook.md

 - Inspiration
 	-  I try to get new ideas by looking at google images
-	-  While showering I get new ideas
+	-   I get new ideas while showering
 	-  […]

 -  Media